 Remember: Brand new decking (pressure-treated or not) should not be treated for about at least 6-9 months (some say up to a year) after it is installed.
 It needs time to ‘open’.

 One coat of stain only is usually recommended: read the label on the stain.
 If you can apply 2 coats, do so consecutively as soon as the instructions allow.
 But you will have to buy more stain obviously, but the protection will last longer.
-See below about a great stain I used on my deck.
+Read below about a great stain I used on my deck.
 Only needed once PER LIFETIME.

 No primer is needed for any type of stain, in general.
 Some opaque stains may allow a primer coat first: read the info on your stain.
+You should pressure wash the wood and let it dry very well.

 Just below this are three sections on straining and masking and brushing when you spray stain.

 - Clean the deck or surface to be stained with a pressure washer if you have it, or with a garden hose (which is much slower and uses a lot more water).
-Do this for even new deck/siding/fencing, etc. This removes small particles that will interfere with the penetration.
+Do this for even new (but cured) deck/siding/fencing, etc. This removes small particles that will interfere with the penetration.

 - Optional: with your garden sprayer, prepare for step 2 by spraying on some wood cleaner.
 This is helpful if the wood is soiled as the pressure washer cannot get it all.
 Simple Green Deck and Fence Cleaner.